nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Deassigns the specified student from the specified group.

+### View student contacts in an existing group: `viewcontact`

+Displays the student contacts from the specified group. `viewcontact` must be followed by a group name.
+The group must already exist in ArchDuke.

+Format: `viewcontact g/GROUP_NAME`

+* Views all student contacts in the group called `GROUP_NAME`

+Example:

+* `viewcontact g/CS2103-W16-3`

+Expected outcome:

+* Displays all the student contacts from the specified group.

 ## Student Group Task Management

 ### Add a task in a group: `addtask`